|

 working on needs to have different Headers and footers on various pages,

-you would use Section breaks to achieve this.
+you can use Section breaks to achieve this.

 Note, using the StyleRef